elterminad0r/cipher_tools/action_doc.md

     !caesar|z               - Generate suggestions for a caesar cipher based on a substitution - (pos=[2], pkw=[])

 This command is a simple function that "autocompletes" a subtitution table if you suspect it's a caesar cipher.
 It takes one argument, which is a substitution pair, (eg "Ge"), and then returns 26 pairs of letters that would align with that caesar cipher.
 It doesn't actually change state - you still have to paste these into `!m` or directly paste into the prompt.
 This is because it might catastrophically overwrite your table, so I prefer having the user explicitly do this themselves.
 You might use it like this:

     cipher_tools 1$ !z Re
     targeting group
     delta -13: An Bo Cp Dq Er Fs Gt Hu Iv Jw Kx Ly Mz Na Ob Pc Qd Re Sf Tg Uh Vi Wj Xk Yl Zm cipher_tools 1$ An Bo Cp Dq Er Fs Gt Hu Iv Jw Kx Ly Mz Na Ob Pc Qd Re Sf Tg Uh Vi Wj Xk Yl Zm

 This is after performing frequency analysis using `!f`, and determining that `R` is the most common letter.
 Assuming this is a caesar cipher, we then assume `Re`, and generate the rest of the alphabet based on that.

 This tool is very powerful if you're just decoding a caesar cipher, as it requires maybe three steps to crack the whole thing.
 Of course, caesar ciphers don't really constitute much opposition.
 However, this is also of use against more advanced, possibly french ciphers, using pretty much the method above with interval frequency analysis.

 ### [undo](table-of-contents)

     !undo|u                 - Undo the last substitution - (pos=[1], pkw=['interv'])

 This is a function that undoes a substitution.
-I don't find myself using it much, but you might.
+I don't find myself using it much, but you might (I generally end up working faster by using !m and !x put together).
 It works like this:

     cipher_tools 1$ Ab Cd
     updated subtable: